 On September 1, 2000, Brookhill-Wilk 1, LLC ("Wilk") filed a lawsuit in the United States District Court for the Southern District of New York (Case No. 00 Civ.
 6599 (NRB)) alleging that by making, using, selling or offering for sale our da Vinci Surgical System, we are infringing U.S. Patent Nos.
 5,217,003 and 5,368,015 in willful disregard of Wilk's patent rights.
 These patents concern methods and devices for "remote" surgery.
 In March 2001, Wilk withdrew its assertion of the '015 patent against Intuitive.
 On November 8, 2001, the District Court granted summary judgment of noninfringement of the '003 patent in our favor and dismissed Wilk's complaint in its entirety without prejudice.
-Wilk has since filed a notice with the U.S. Court of Appeals for the Federal Circuit to appeal the summary judgment ruling.
-Briefing on the appeal has concluded and a hearing date is likely towards the end of 2002.
+Wilk appealed the summary judgment ruling to the U.S. Court of Appeals for the Federal Circuit.
+A decision on the merits of the appeal is expected sometime in the next year.
 If we lose on appeal and ultimately also lose Wilk's suit against us, it will hurt our competitive position, may be costly to us and may prevent us from selling our products.
 If we lose the patent suit, we may need to obtain from Wilk a license to this technology if we are to continue to market our products that have been found to infringe Wilk's patents.
 This license could be expensive, which could seriously harm our business.
 If Wilk is successful in its suit against us and is unwilling to grant us a license, we may be required to stop selling our products that are found to infringe Wilk's patents unless we can redesign them so they do not infringe Wilk's patents, which we may be unable to do.
 In addition, if we lose the patent suit, we could be required to pay Wilk damages, including treble damages, which could be substantial and harm our financial position.